-Colonial Politics and Nationalist Movements: The Case of Native Recruitment in World War II (Under Review)
+Demand for Statehood: The Case of Native Recruitment in World War II (Forthcoming at International Studies Quarterly)

-Abstract: This paper examines how colonial politics contributed to nationalist movements.
+Abstract: This paper examines how the demand for independence appeared in the era of Decolonization.
 I argue that nationalist movements were more likely to emerge in places where the colonial authorities recruited the native population in World War II.
 The theory highlights the role of war veterans in creating the demand for independence and in facilitating it through organized collective action.
-Drawing on original World War II native recruitment data, a random effects analysis that controls for observable confounders provides evidence consistent with the theory.
+Drawing on original World War II native recruitment data, an analysis of nationalist movements in sub-national units from 1945 to 1984 provides evidence consistent with the theory.
 The findings in this study help us better understand the rise of nationalist movements in the 20th century and the political effects of military service.

 Gatekeeper Governments and Modulated Rebels (With Hyeran Jo, Revise and Resubmit at European Journal of International Relations)